-Kvale, a Farmer-Labor, was the representative for Minnesota's 7th congressional district from 1927 to 1931.
+Kvale was the representative for Minnesota’s 7th congressional district and was a Farmer-Labor.
+He served from 1927 to 1931.

 From Dec 1923 to Jan 1931, Kvale missed 42 of 380 roll call votes, which is 11.1%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Jan 1931.
 The chart below reports missed votes over time.